learningequality/kolibri-docs/docs/learn.rst

 #.
 Press the *Back to exam list* if you want to pause the exam and come back later.
 #.
 Press the button **Submit exam** when you are positive that you answered all the questions, and you want to submit it for grading.

-If the exam is listed as having *...questions left*, click on it to resume when you are ready.
+If the exam in the **Class** tab is listed as having *...questions left*, click on it to resume when you are ready.

 If the exam is listed as *Completed*, click on it to see the score and review your answers.